Selling a Business in Abu Dhabi

 Sovereign Wealth as Buyer: ADIA, Mubadala & ADQ

 Abu Dhabi hosts three of the world's most significant sovereign wealth funds.
 ADIA (Abu Dhabi Investment Authority) is the world's largest sovereign wealth fund by some estimates, with assets under management in the trillions.
 Mubadala Investment Company manages over $300 billion and is one of the most active strategic investors globally, with deep operational involvement in its portfolio companies.
 ADQ focuses on Abu Dhabi's domestic economic diversification.
 Transactions with sovereign wealth buyers operate on a different cadence from PE or strategic M&A. Decision processes involve multiple layers of institutional and governmental approval.
-Relationship introductions matter enormously — unsolicited approaches without an established relationship will rarely progress.
+Relationship introductions matter enormously; unsolicited approaches without an established relationship will rarely progress.
 Investment horizon is genuinely long-term: five to ten years or more.
-Understanding how to position a business for sovereign capital requires specific knowledge of each fund's mandate, sector priorities, and current deployment focus.
+Understanding how to position a business for sovereign capital requires specific knowledge of each fund's mandate, sector priorities, and current investment focus.

 Relationship Culture & The Role of Introductions